| Frequently Sought Precedents |

 accept either form. |

-| Inverted Animate Charges & Inverted Tergiant Animate Charges: |
+Inverted Animate Charges & Inverted Tergiant Animate Charges: |

-"We do not allow inverted animate charges in
+animals unless they are part of an arrangement in annulo."
+October 2000 LoAR "We do not allow inverted animate charges in

 SCA heraldry except when in recognized orientation, such as in annulo."
-February 1999 LoAR "The SCA has general precedents against registering inverted animate charges unless they are part of a radially symmetrical group such as in annulo.
+"The SCA has general precedents against registering inverted animate charges unless they are part of a radially symmetrical group such as in annulo.
 These precedents are on the grounds that such inverted animals are generally not readily identifiable, and they are not found in period heraldry.
 However, the SCA also has a registration tradition of allowing animals which are usually found in a tergiant posture to be registered in the tergiant inverted posture. " "There is very little period evidence for tergiant inverted animals in heraldry."
 "As a result, inverting a tergiant charge is acceptable as long as it

 does not otherwise violate any basic heraldic principles, including the